SirJake-ops/miniature-doodle/README.md

 ## 🎯 Overview

 BackendTracker is a CRUD-based ticket management system that allows users to create, manage, and discuss tickets through multiple channels.
 The system supports both traditional form-based ticket creation and automated ticket generation from email submissions.
 What sets it apart is the integrated real-time messaging system that enables direct communication between ticket submitters and assignees.
-Previous iteration of the project is here [https://github.com/SirJake-ops/bookish-chainsaw](found here).
+Previous iteration of the project is here [Found here](https://github.com/SirJake-ops/bookish-chainsaw).

 ## ✨ Key Features